Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Tonkat Ali

 Tongkat Ali is an herbal supplement prepared from the roots of the green shrub Eurycoma longifolia, which is native to Southeast Asia.
-The plant contains numerous beneficial compounds including flavanoids, alkanoids, antioxidants, and eurycomamones.
+The plant contains numerous beneficial compounds including flavonoids, alkanoids, antioxidants, and eurycomamones.

 A 2017 review published in the Chinese Journal of Natural Medicine has found that Tongkat Ali may support male sexual health (43).
 A 2019 research published in Evidence-Based Complementary and Alternative Medicine has found that Tongkat Ali may improve sexual health, testosterone levels, erectile function, and prostate health in men (44).

 Tongkat Ali works by boosting key neurotransmitters in the brain, which are responsible for a host of vital processes, including regulating energy, mood, and physical performance.
-Athletes love Tongkat Ali, because it helps increase stamina and endurance during physical activity, and afterwards it supports muscle growth, repair, and recovery.
+Athletes love Tongkat Ali, because it helps increase stamina and endurance during physical activity, and afterward, it supports muscle growth, repair, and recovery.

 Tongkat Ali keeps the male reproductive system young by increasing the body’s bioavailable testosterone.
 It works by stimulating the secretion of luteinizing hormones, which in turn, activate the Leydig cells in the testicles to produce testosterone.
 Tongkat Ali also reduces aromatization, which converts testosterone to estrogen, as well as cortisol, a stress hormone that lowers testosterone.